Use the model registry

 api.delete_registry_model_version(workspace, registry_name, version)

-To download a registered model as a zip file, click the Get Model button.
+To download a registered model as a zip file simply click the download icon next to the model name or download a specific version of the model through the table side menu.
 The zip file contains all of the files that were logged with the Experiment model through the Python SDK.

 You can also download and deploy your model programmatically, using the Python API: